1-hexene/CropWaifu/README.md

 ## How to use?

-Upper computer publish to topic `cropwaifu/control`
+Upper computer publishes to topic `cropwaifu/control`

 Message format （JSON）